docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

     vfarcic/docker-flow-swarm-listener
 ```

 The service is attached to the proxy network, mounts the Docker socket, and declares the environment variables `DF_NOTIF_CREATE_SERVICE_URL` and `DF_NOTIF_REMOVE_SERVICE_URL`.
 We'll see the purpose of the variables soon.
+The service is constrained to the nodes labeled as `manager`.

 The next step is to create the proxy service.